Read our handy guide on what not to miss in Angola's capital city.Read more...

 Crime and violence

-Luanda’s reputation as a very violent and dangerous city is overstated.
+Luanda’s reputation as a dangerous city is overstated.
 With about two firearms-related murders every day it is certainly not up there with Johannesburg or Nairobi, but it is much more dangerous than London, Lisbon or Paris.
-The security situation has improved significantly since the end of the civil war – police numbers are up, there is a strong armed police presence on the streets and mean-looking rapid-intervention teams known as ‘Ninjas’ patrol Luanda from time to time.
+Once you get outside the capital city, you are looking at quite a safe country to visit.
+The security situation has improved significantly since the end of the civil war – police numbers are up, there is a strong armed-police presence on the streets and mean-looking rapid-intervention teams known as ‘Ninjas’ patrol Luanda from time to time.
 There are also occasional high-profile security crackdowns.
-However, the police need better pay to remove the temptation to accept bribes, and much more needs to be done on training.
+However, the police need better pay to remove the temptation to accept bribes, and more needs to be done on training.
 Despite the improvements you do need to follow a strict security regime and not become complacent.
 The main cities and their suburbs are the most dangerous.
 The countryside is much safer.

 Dressing down and keeping a low profile is always a good idea when travelling.
 Carrying valuables such as a laptop, camera or briefcase is an open invitation to trouble.
 Mobile phones are highly coveted and one of the main reasons for street crime.
 Never use a mobile phone on the street.
 Instead, switch it to silent/vibrate and return the call when safe to do so.
 Savvy travellers carry a second wallet with US$20 and an expired credit card or two which can be handed over to muggers.
 If threatened with a gun or a knife, your only defence is to hand over your valuables.
 Your life is much more important than your wallet and mobile phone.
 There has been an increase in targeting expats recently, even in higher-end areas such as Talatona, and during daylight hours.
-It is very rare for these robberies to result in violence if you offer no resistance.
+It is very rare for these robberies to result in violence if you offer no resistance, although there is a significant risk of violence in places such as Luanda’s Ilha if you attempt to resist.

-There are a few no-go areas in Luanda such as the Rocha Pinto area and the serpentine road that leads up to the American Embassy is unsafe if on foot.
+There are a few no-go areas in Luanda such as the Rocha Pinto area, and the serpentine road that leads up to the American Embassy is unsafe if on foot.
+People have also been robbed at gunpoint here while queuing in stationary traffic, so wind your windows up so you are less of a target: it’s easier to snatch a phone from your hands with minimal resistance!
 Walking between the bars on the Ilha is not a good idea.
-Even the Avenida Marginal feels dodgy.
-Only walk or jog on the Marginal in the company of others, and at busy times.
+Only walk or jog on the Marginal in the dark in the company of others, and at busy times.
 If you wander off into the poorer neighbourhoods you will attract unwelcome attention and are in any case very likely to get lost.
-As there are no taxis or buses to help you find your way out, going there in the first place is a bad idea.
+As there are few taxis to help you find your way out, going there in the first place is a bad idea.

 Levels of sexual violence are thought to be relatively high, but most incidents are between Angolans and are much more common in the suburbs than in the centre of Luanda.
 Drink spiking is on the increase, especially in some bars on the Ilha in Luanda.
 As a result, unaccompanied female travellers should certainly aim to stay at the more expensive hotels where security is better and room service can be ordered if necessary.
 As most of the clients of the big hotels are single men, women will receive attention from bored expats, the vast majority of whom will simply want to share a bottle of wine over dinner.
 Outside Luanda, female travellers should aim to stay at the new hotels which are springing up in each of the provincial capitals.